Photographic evidence suggests that smoking accelerates aging

 Based on these findings, and given that the subjects were identical twins, it would be interesting to see further research evaluating interventions that introduce visual cues to promote smoking cessation.
 One such study could utilize smart mirrors to artificially age a viewer.
 If the viewer smokes more, the mirror would add more wrinkles to her face; if she were to reduce smoking, the mirror would respond more favorably.

 In the connected health industry, there has been a long-standing discussion about whether passive feedback in the environment--so-called ambient feedback--can catalyze sustained behavior change.
 The truth is, the verdict is still out on this.
-That said, it seems logical that the more seamlessly feedback is integrated into the environment, the more likely the user is to respond/adhere to the feedback.
+That said, it seems logical that the more seamlessly feedback with medical alert system is integrated into the environment, the more likely the user is to respond/adhere to the feedback.
 No easy task, but definitely worth more R&D.